 Although at the moment there are only large, randomised studies for back and neck pain, a few smaller studies (such as the Knee Osteoarthritis study below,) and anecdotal evidence suggests that the A.T. may be similarly effective for several other musculo-skeletal conditions, especially for shoulder pain.

 A pilot study with 21 patients, conducted by the University of Salford and funded by the BUPA Foundation, has demonstrated the effectiveness of lessons in the AT for knee osteoarthritis.
-There was a 56% decrease in pain and an overall 54% decrease in a comprehensive measure that included pain, disability and the psychological consequences of knee osteoarthritis after 20 lessons.
+After a course of 20 lessons there was a 56% decrease in pain and an overall 54% decrease in a comprehensive measure that included pain, disability and the psychological consequences of knee osteoarthritis after 20 lessons.
 This improvement was maintained at a 15 month follow-up.

 The "dose response curve" (the amount of improvement in pain scores as measured at 5, 10, 15 and 20 lesson intervals) strongly suggests that further lessons would lead to still further reductions in pain and disability.
 See the lead A.T. teacher's report here.